Chapter 6 : Chapter Six: Confusion and Curses

 "It seems young Mr. Potter doesn't understand how things work around here yet.
 Shall we all show him were his place is here?"
 He asked his servants, slowly starting to point his wand in Harry's direction.

-Seeing the nods of everyone else in the room, Harry tensed as a feeling of unease swept through him.
+Seeing the understanding nods of everyone else in the room, Harry tensed as a feeling of unease swept through him.
 What was going to happen to him?
-Then Harry felt fear hit him as if he had been struck by lightning as the Death Eaters started to pull out their wands and point them at Harry as well.
+Then Harry felt fear hit him strongly as if he had been struck by lightning as the Death Eaters started to pull out their wands and point them at Harry as well.
 He knew something bad was coming his way, and knew it would hurt badly.
 Harry tried to prepare his body for the incoming impact, but nothing that he could of done would of prepared him for what was about to happen.

 "Crucio!"
 Four voices yelled at the same time.

-Gasping for breath, Harry felt his body go limp as he laid still on the ground, taking in the relief it needed.
-But Harry felt like he would pass out any moment, and hoped he would, for pain was still coursing through him, just not as badly as before.
+Gasping for breath, Harry felt his body go limp as he laid on the ground, taking in the relief it needed.
+But Harry felt like he would pass out any moment, and hoped he would, for pain was still coursing through him, just not as fiercely as before.
 Harry looked around as his vision got more blurry, and swore he saw Snape looking at him with wide eyes and fear plastered across his features before his eyes fluttered close and he faintly heard Voldemort order a Death Eater to take him back to his cell.
 If things continued to go this way while he was here, Harry knew he would be either dead or insane by the time he was found.

-', a man in a dark cloak Apparated in the small town of Hogsmeade, and hurried up the pathway to the large castle on the high cliff.
+With a small 'pop!', a man in a dark cloak Apparated in the small town of Hogsmeade, and hurried up the pathway to the large castle on the high cliff.
 Snape had never seen the Dark Lord use that can of technic before on a prisoner, and feared for Potter as he ran and pushed the Castle doors open.
 Snape ran down corridors as he made his way down to the dungeons, hoping he had enough Pain Reliever Potion on stock.
 On his way he almost ran into Dumbledore, and did not stop to apologize as he continued his way.

 But he could hear Dumbledore following quietly behind him, and Snape could of cared less.
 Finally making his way down the steps that would led him into his chambers, Snape pushed the door open and hurried in.